-- Political and Legal environment Theframework for running a business is given by the political and legal environment.
+The framework for running a business is given by the political and legal environment.
 The success of a business lies in its ability to adapt and sustain to political and legal changes.
-The legislative, executive and judiciary are the three political institutions which directs and influences a business. - 1) Political stability - 2) Political organisation - 3) The image of the leader and the country in the inter-national arena. - 4) Legal framework of business and theirdegree of flexibility. - 5) The constitution of the nation. - iv) Geo-physical environment The natural, geographical and ecological factors have abearing on the business.
-These are as follows; - 1) the availability of natural resources likeminerals oil .etc, since setting up of industries requires availability of raw materials - 2) the weather and climatic conditions and availability of water and other natural resources is essential for the agricultural sector . - i) Technological environment -The development in the IT and telecommunications has created aglobal market. - 1) the level of technology available within the country - 2) rate of change in technology - 3) technology adopted by competitors - 4)technological obsolescence - vi) Global environment With the rapidgrowth of technology the physicalboundaries are fast disappearing andthe new global market is emerging.
-Theinternational environmental factors which affects a business are as follows; - 1) Differences in language and culture - 2) Differences in currencies - 3) Differences in norms and practices - 4) Differences in tastes and preferences ofpeople - 5) The tax structure relating to import and export.
+The legislative, executive and judiciary are the three political institutions which directs and influences a business.

+- 1) Political stability - 2) Political organisation - 3) The image of the leader and the country in the international arena. - 4) Legal framework of business and theirdegree of flexibility. - 5) The constitution of the nation. - iv) Geo-physical environment The natural, geographical and ecological factors have abearing on the business.
+These are as follows: - 1) the availability of natural resources likeminerals oil .etc, since setting up of industries requires availability of raw materials - 2) the weather and climatic conditions and availability of water and other natural resources is essential for the agricultural sector.
-2.Describe the economic and socio culturalenvironment of business.

-i) Economic environment: The business is an integral part of the economic systemprevalent in a nation.
-The multiple variables in the macro environment system which has a bearing on a business include

-The nature of economy based on the stageof development.

-2) The nature of economic system Theeconomic systems can be classified as Capitalistic, Socialistic and Mixed economy.

-3The economic policies of a nation Monetarypolicy, fiscal policy, Export-import policy, Industrial policy Trade policy, Foreignexchange policy etc are part of the economic environment.

-- 4) The Economic indices like GDP, GNPnational income, per-capita income, balance of payments, rate of savings and investments etc. form an important part of economic environment. - i) Socio-Cultural environment Business is a part of the society .Social environmentrefers to the sum total of factors of the society in which the business is located.Social and cultural environment of society affects the business.
+- i) Technological environment -The development in the IT and telecommunications has created aglobal market. - 1) the level of technology available within the country - 2) rate of change in technology - 3) technology adopted by competitors - 4) technological obsolescence - vi) Global environment With the rapidgrowth of technology the physical boundaries are fast disappearing andthe new global market is emerging.
+Theinternational environmental factors which affects a business are as follows: - 1) Differences in language and culture - 2) Differences in currencies - 3) Differences in norms and practices - 4) Differences in tastes and preferences of people - 5) The tax structure relating to import and export. - 2.
+Describe the economic and socio culturalenvironment of business. - i) Economic environment: The business isan integral part of the economic systemprevalent in a nation.
+The multiple variables in the macro environment system which has a bearing on a business include - 1.
+The nature of economy based on the stage of development. - 2) The nature of economic system Theeconomic systems can be classified asCapitalistic, Socialistic and Mixed economy. - 3) The economic policies of a nation Monetarypolicy, fiscal policy, Export-import policy, Industrial policy Trade policy, Foreignexchange policy etc are part of the economicenvironment. - 4) The Economic indices like GDP, GNP national income, per-capita income, balance of payments, rate of savings and investments etc. form an important part of economic environment i) Socio-Cultural environment - Business is a part of the society.
+Social environment refers to the sum total of factors of the society in which the business is located.
+Social and cultural environment of societyaffects the business